His central role and importance for the Theosophical Movement

 In an article as brief as this we cannot say everything that can be said about William Quan Judge or, rather, that special soul who lived and worked in and through the personality known to the world by that name up until the untimely death of the body in 1896 at the age of 44.

-It is actually only those whose only exposure to Theosophy has been through the Adyar Theosophical Society (the Leadbeater/Besant branch of the Theosophical Movement) who have such limited or non-existent knowledge of Judge.
-This is due to the fact that after HPB’s death he became the victim of persecution, lies, and purposeful misrepresentation at the hands of Annie Besant, this leading eventually to the complete breakdown of his health and early death.
+It is actually only those whose only exposure to Theosophy has been through “The Theosophical Society – Adyar” (the Leadbeater/Besant branch of the modern Theosophical Movement) who have such limited or non-existent knowledge of Judge.
+This is due to the fact that after HPB’s death he became the victim of persecution, lies, and purposeful misrepresentation at the hands of Annie Besant, this contributing eventually to the complete breakdown of his health and early death.

-Despite the general ignorance about him amongst Adyar Theosophists, William Judge has always been, and continues to be, held in high regard by those three main branches of the Theosophical Movement which have always chosen to stay true to the original and genuine teachings of Theosophy, namely the ULT (United Lodge of Theosophists), the Theosophical Society with headquarters at Pasadena (an entirely different international organisation to the Theosophical Society which has its headquarters in Adyar), and the Point Loma Theosophists whose present headquarters are at Blavatsky House in the Netherlands.
+Despite the general ignorance about him amongst Adyar Theosophists, William Judge has always been, and continues to be, held in high regard by those three main branches of the Theosophical Movement which have always chosen to respect HPB and those who she respected; these are the ULT (United Lodge of Theosophists), the Theosophical Society with headquarters at Pasadena (an entirely different international organisation to the Theosophical Society which has its headquarters in Adyar), and the Point Loma Theosophists whose present headquarters are at Blavatsky House in the Netherlands.

 * He was one of the original founders of the Theosophical Society in New York in 1875, alongside Madame Blavatsky and Colonel Olcott.